-When it comes to car accidents, even a seemingly minor collision can result in serious, long-term injuries.
-While some of the most common types of injuries include head, neck, and spinal trauma, accident victims often report suffering severe knee injuries in collisions.
+Even a seemingly minor collision can result in serious, long-term injuries in car accidents.
+While some of the most common injuries include head, neck, and spinal trauma.
+Many accident victims often report severe knee injuries in collisions.
 Call our personal injury attorneys if you were seriously injured in a car accident.

 - Kneecap Fractures – Kneecap fractures occur when the patella is cracked, broken, or shattered.
-These fractures are caused by high-energy impacts, such as car accidents.
+High-energy impacts, such as car accidents, cause these fractures.

 - Thighbone Fractures of the Knee – Like kneecap fractures, thighbone fractures are the result of high-energy impacts.
 In this case, the fracture can extend from the kneecap into the lower femur.